Passed through a valley of intense search

 One day when I was sitting in my room in my Clinic, waiting, praying and hoping a patient will come in to see me.
 There was a knock on the door and in stepped the very same gentleman, Mr. Lim Chong Ghee, who had come five years ago to hand over to me the book, All things Made New.
 I invited him to sit, and felt relieved that I can now speak to someone, instead of worrying over the failing practice!
 Mr. Lim Chong Ghee told me that he had come to invite me on behalf of his two friends from Kuala Lumpur for lunch the next day.
 I replied, “Of course I will be happy to meet up with them.
 When do we meet?”

 “Tomorrow at 12.30, I will pick you up and we will go and meet them”, he replied.
 Without the least hesitation and knowing that very likely no patients will turn up.”
 I then replied, “OK.
 I will be ready then.”
 We shook hands and he left.
 The whole of the following morning I sat at my desk waiting to be picked up for lunch.
 Mr. Lim Chong Ghee arrived on time and we drove to a nearby restaurant.
 He parked the car and led me up the stairs to the first floor.
 There sitting around a round table I saw two gentlemen who got up, shook my hand and welcomed me introducing themselves, “This is Mr. Ravichandran an engineer from Kuala Lumpur, and I am Leong Ho Chiew.
-I am an Officer in Charge of Police Department from Kampar District.”
+I am a Police Inspector working in Kuala Lumpur and residing in Petaling Jaya.”
 Mr. Leong Ho Chiew looked very stern while Mr. Ravichandran looked so gentle.
 As we settled down around the table Mr. Leong Ho Chiew said, “Before we order lunch let us say a prayer”.
 It was at that precise moment Mr. Ravinchandran said, “Good idea.
 Let us ask the Doctor to say the prayer” Saying this, he handed over to me a White Prayer Book.
 Then standing up, I casually flipped through the pages in the prayer book and began reading a prayer which caught my eyes.
 It was a short prayer; it barely took me two minutes to read.
 After saying the prayer with strong feelings, I sat down.

 Ravichandran and Leong Ho Chiew